pip-services/pip-services-docs/content/en/net/container/containers/container.md

 > `public virtual` bool IsOpen()

-- **returns**: bool - True if the component is open and false otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### Open